ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 composer require symfony/serializer-pack
 ```

-and verify that Symfony Flex installs the versions you were using before.
+Then, verify that Symfony Flex installed the versions you were using before.

 ## Finish the update